Mark Crossley: Coaching career

 In the summer of 2009 he joined Chesterfield as part of John Sheridan's new coaching team, as well as signing playing terms making him the club's second choice goalkeeper.
 In February 2011 Crossley announced he would be retiring from football at the end of the 2010–11 season.

 In July 2012 Crossley was approached by Birmingham City to become the club's new goalkeeping coach for the 2012–13 season, however the move fell through when Chesterfield could not agree on a compensation fee.
 Following John Sheridan's dismissal from Chesterfield, Crossley was appointed caretaker manager alongside Tommy Wright.
 In September 2012, despite having retired from playing in 2011, Crossley was named as an unused substitute in Chesterfield's 2–2 draw at York City, taking the number 26 shirt.
 He left Chesterfield on 29 April 2013.
 On 13 August 2013, Crossley joined Sheffield Wednesday as the Owls' academy goalkeeper coach.
-Crossley joined Barnsley on 27 March 2014 as a replacement to Ian Wilcox as new goalkeeping coach.
+Crossley joined Barnsley on 27 March 2014 as a replacement for Ian Wilcox as new goalkeeping coach.

 Prior to the 2015–16 season, Crossley rejoined Chesterfield as a coach.

 On 21 June 2019, Crossley left the Notts County first-team coaching set-up.

 On 2 July 2019, Crossley rejoined Chesterfield as goalkeeper coach.

 International career

-Crossley qualified to play for Wales through a Welsh grandparent.
+Crossley qualified to play for Wales through his Welsh grandfather.
 He was a regular in the Welsh international squad, but served as understudy to Neville Southall, and then Paul Jones.
 He started only eight games.
 His full international début came against the Republic of Ireland.
 His most memorable moment with the national team was Wales' 4–0 win over Scotland.
 Prior to representing Wales, Crossley played for the England U21 team in a tournament in Toulon, France, in 1990.